cortezjoseph/IT-BA-3204-TEAM_ENVI/README.md

 ### Significance of the Proposed Project
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The planned initiative aims to solve this issue, and assisting in facing country's environmental issues.
 This study is extremely important to the following people:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**To the community and its people.** Through this project, they can gain understanding of the issues' trends.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**To the Community and its people.** Through this project, they can gain understanding of the issues' trends.
 They needed to be able to understand the main advantages they will experience after the problems are solved.
 In terms of environmental issues, it would enable the community and its residents to get education and exercise their fundamental liberties.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**To the Government and the Department of Environment and Natural Resources (DENR).** They may utilize the knowledge from this effort to better their policies and align them.
+They can improve the implementation of their projects as well as their laws and regulations.
+Given their crucial role in the battle against climate change, the government may function as an anchor to connect residents with opportunities.
+They will profit from the initiative since it will enable them to serve the public more effectively while also increasing awareness.
+By doing this, they will learn more about this subject and be better able to pick and determine what is most valuable to everyone.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**To the Future Researchers.** The results of this study will aid future academics in understanding how deforestation contributes to climate change.
+They may use it as a future reference for more research and it would help them become better analysts.

 -----
 ### Methods